bedoya-daniel/beta_variational_auto_encoder/data/README.md

 This folder contains dataset, trained models, and images outputed during training and analysis.

-* **datasets**: several version of our dataset. ̀DATASET_test.obj` is for debugging purposes. ̀DATASET.obj` is the full dataset.
-Unfortunately, those files are to heavy for github.
+* **datasets**: several versions of our dataset. ̀DATASET_test.obj` serves for debugging purposes. ̀DATASET.obj` is the full dataset.
+Unfortunately, those files are too heavy for github.
 They are therefore hosted on other folders.
-Send me an e-mail if you want them.
+Send me an e-mail if you'd like access to them.
 * **models**: Several saved trained models.
 * **raw & processed**: MNIST dataset files
 * **SOUND**: some sounds gathered from our models here and there (nothing